 Please refrain from promoting any fundraising events you might be involved in, even if they are for Macmillan Cancer Support.
 If you have any fundraising related queries, our Supporter Care team can be contacted on 0300 1000 200 (Monday to Friday, 9am to 5pm), or you can email them at firstname.lastname@example.org.

 Please remember that all the information that you post here is public – it can be read by people not logged in to the Community and potentially found through search engines.
-Discussions and blogs, including any images you post, are all public; only your profile and private messages are private.
+Discussions and blogs, including any images you post, are all public; only your private messages are private.